 - Nathaniel and his grandfather are both named after the author Nathaniel Hawthorn.
 Nathaniel references his namesake's book, The Scarlet Letter, and the protagonist who was required to wear a large red A on her dress as a symbol of her crime of adultery.

-- The whole possibility that evil, actual unadulererated evil exists to call upon the darkness within us is pretty creepy.
-Nathaniel's sudden burst of joy at all the things he imagines could be true if their magic is true turns to fear when he realsies that what is true for good magic is also true for bad.
+- The whole possibility that evil- actual, present, unadulterated evil- exists to call upon the darkness within us is pretty creepy.
+Nathaniel's sudden burst of joy at all the things he imagines could be true if their magic is true turns to fear when he realises that what is true for good magic is also true for bad.

 - Nightmare Fuel: